ASEAN Smart Cities Network: Representation

 his or her respective city’s action plan and discuss the ASEAN Smart Cities Framework.
 There is thus representation at both the national and municipal levels.
 The table below lists the CSCOs who are each city's main point of contact with the Network.

 Support and partnerships

-In March 2018, Australia announced an A$30 million fund to support smart city development in ASEAN.
+In March 2018, Australia announced a A$30 million fund to support smart city development in ASEAN.

 In July 2018, five agreements were signed during the Opening Ceremony of the Inaugural ASCN Meeting.
 Among them was an agreement between the United Nations Development Program (UNDP) and the Japan External Trade Organization (JETRO) which expressed support for the ASCN in the context of promoting sustainable development in the Asia Pacific.
 An agreement was also signed between the Amata Smart City Corporation Chonburi and the Yokohama Urban Solutions Alliance.